Two Birds, One Stone

 "Two Birds, One Stone" is a hip hop song recorded by Canadian rapper Drake.
-It was released worldwide by OVO Sound, as one of the promotional singles for Drake's fifth mixtape, More Life, on October 29, 2016.
-Written in the wake of Drake's highly publicized feud with Meek Mill, it was co-written by Noah Shebib, Kanye West, and Joey Castellani, and composed by 40 and West.
+It was released worldwide by OVO Sound on October 29, 2016.
+The song was originally meant for inclusion on Drake's fifth mixtape, More Life, however it did not make the final cut.
+Released in the wake of Drake's highly publicized feud with Meek Mill, it was co-written by Noah Shebib, Kanye West, and Joey Castellani, and produced by 40 and West.

 The song gained notability and controversy as Drake uses "Two Birds, One Stone" to diss Kid Cudi and Pusha T.

 Background

 In 2015, Meek Mill sparked controversy by his revelation that Drake was the recipient of a reference track from Quentin Miller, as Drake appropriated the track onto Mill's song "R.I.C.O." without giving Miller any songwriting credit.
 This labeled Miller as a ghostwriter for Drake, and the duo engaged in a feud as a result.
 Despite Drake and Mill responding to one another via diss tracks in 2015, additional replies to one another, either subliminally or through diss tracks, can be seen on Drake's 2016 album Views, as well as Mill's mixtape DC4.

 While Drake and Kanye West were on the Summer Sixteen Tour and the Saint Pablo Tour respectively, former GOOD Music artist Kid Cudi criticized both Drake and West on his Twitter, stating that "[both men] are fake and cannot be regarded as legends", due to their use of ghostwriters.
 Drake and West both responded during their live shows, with many dismissing Cudi's action as a "desperate cry for attention".
 Meanwhile, GOOD Music signee Pusha T dissed Drake on the song "H.G.T.V.", further referencing Drake's usage of ghostwriters throughout the song.